forfadre0820/nhn_submit_hun/replit.md

 - July 05, 2025.
 Extended full-screen video section to 500vh for longer scroll interaction
 - July 05, 2025.
 Modified video animation to stay full-screen longer, then move upward instead of shrinking
 - July 05, 2025.
 Adjusted timing for video disappearance and Ross Mason section emergence with better pacing
+- July 05, 2025.
+Reduced scroll distances by 50% for faster section transitions and improved user experience
+- July 05, 2025.
+Added animated scroll indicator with "Scroll to explore" text and mouse icon
+- July 05, 2025.
+Implemented smooth ease-out-in animations for video movement using cubic-bezier transitions
+- July 05, 2025.
+Enhanced video container with smooth CSS transitions for natural movement feel
 ```

 ## User Preferences